Brooklinen makes several types of sheets that are comfortable and luxurious, and in this review we discuss the pro's and

 There are four styles of sheets available from Brooklinen, but the most popular are Luxe Sateen and Classic Percale.
 Here’s a quick overview of all of the Brooklinen sheet sets:

 Classic Percale — Made of 100% long-staple cotton with a thread count of 270.
 Design to be the best blend between quality and value, and yet offer a cooling surface for hotter sleepers.

 Luxe Sateen — Also made with long-staple cotton, only these have a thread count of 480.
 These are what you’d consider “affordable luxury” sheets in that they’re really nice, yet the price is reasonable.

 Washed Linen Sheets — Made from French and Belgian flax and individually garment dyed in Portugal, these linen sheets are incredibly popular and are a good option for hot and sweaty sleepers who want an opulent set of sheets.
 They are definitely on the more expensive side, with a queen size sheet set selling for around $250, but for linen sheets this price tag is actually only slightly on the high end of average.
 In general, when you are going for linen sheets, you are going for a more luxurious product, no matter who is making them.

-Heathered Cashmere — combining organic cotton and Himalayan cashmere, these sheets are super soft and luxurious.
+Heathered Cashmere — Combining cotton and Himalayan cashmere, these sheets are super soft and luxurious.
 If you are looking for a set of sheets that will be a bit more warm and snuggly, cashmere is probably the way to go.
 These are a limited run offering from Brooklinen, so things might change depending on when you are reading this, but currently the heathered cashmere sheets are Brooklinen’s most expensive collection.
 You can get a queen size cashmere sheet set for around $280.